home gym leg workout

 Cons of the Leg Press

-The leg press has less core demand and less direct transfer to squat mechanics than most standing leg exercises.
-It can also irritate the knees or lower back if you use excessive load, shorten the range of motion, or let your pelvis roll off the pad at the bottom.
+The leg press has less bracing demand and less direct transfer to squat mechanics than most standing leg patterns.
+It can also irritate the knees or lower back if load gets excessive, range gets too short, or the pelvis rolls off the pad at the bottom.

 Overview of the Smith Machine for Leg Training